 and captures the notion of a distribution being singular or non-singular (regular). \begin{definition} Let $(\mathcal{A}, \mathfrak{g}, \mathcal{G}, \mathfrak{l})$ be a Carrollian $\rho$-Lie-Rinehart pair and $\mathcal{C}$ be its associated Carroll distribution.
-Then $\mathcal{C}$ is said to be a \emph{non-singular Carroll distribution} if its primitive ideal is trivial, i.e., $P_{\mathcal{A}}(\mathcal{C}) = \{ 0 \}$, and is said to a \emph{singular Carroll distribution} otherwise. \end{definition} Geometrically, we think of the Carroll distribution $\mathcal{C} \subset \rho\Der(\mathcal{A})$ as defining a ``null direction'' in $\mathcal{A}$.
+Then $\mathcal{C}$ is said to be a \emph{non-singular Carroll distribution} if its primitive ideal is trivial, i.e., $P_{\mathcal{A}}(\mathcal{C}) = \{ 0 \}$, and is said to be a \emph{singular Carroll distribution} otherwise. \end{definition} Geometrically, we think of the Carroll distribution $\mathcal{C} \subset \rho\Der(\mathcal{A})$ as defining a ``null direction'' in $\mathcal{A}$; this is the noncommutative analogue of the `absolute time' found in standard Carrollian geometry.
 The interpretation of a non-singular Carroll distribution is that its generator $\mathsf{a}_\sigma$ is a free generator of the left $\mathcal{A}$-module $\mathcal{C}$.
 This means that the Carroll distribution is a free cyclic submodule of $\rho\Der(\mathcal{A})$, and moreover, $\mathcal{C} \cong \mathcal{A}$.
-The reader should think of a non-singular Carroll distribution as the algebraic generalisation of the classical distribution spanned by a Carroll vector field on a Carrollian manifold, which is a nowhere vanishing vector field that defined the null direction, For singular Carroll distributions, we have a cyclic submodule, however $\mathsf{a}_\sigma$ is a not a free generator as we can always find a $f \in \mathcal{A}$ non-zero, such that $f \, \mathsf{a}_\sigma =0$ (or similarly for any $X \in \mathcal{C}$).
+The reader should think of a non-singular Carroll distribution as the algebraic generalisation of the classical distribution spanned by a Carroll vector field on a Carrollian manifold, which is a nowhere vanishing vector field that defines the null direction.
+For singular Carroll distributions, we have a cyclic submodule, however $\mathsf{a}_\sigma$ is a not a free generator as we can always find a $f \in \mathcal{A}$ non-zero, such that $f \, \mathsf{a}_\sigma =0$ (or similarly for any $X \in \mathcal{C}$).
 Such Carroll distributions are the algebraic counterparts of a singular Stefan--Sussmann distribution generated by a singular Carroll vector field.
-Dynamics of a Carrollian particle is described as follows.
+The dynamics of a Carrollian particle is described as follows.
 Given a $\rho$-derivation $X \in \mathcal{C}$ of $G$-degree zero, we can define a flow on $\mathcal{A}$ via a one-parameter group of $\mathbb{K}$-linear automorphisms: